DVM Program Application

 - Official Academic Transcripts from ALL post-secondary institutions attended (those from the University of Guelph will be transferred automatically).

-- Graduate Cohort Additional Information Form (for Domestic Graduate Cohort applicants from master's or doctoral degree programs).
-Only applicants applying through the Domestic Graduate Cohort should complete this form, which highlights achievements as a graduate student, including publications, presentations, and productivity in research.
+- Graduate Cohort Additional Information Form (for Graduate Cohort applicants from master's or doctoral degree programs).
+Only applicants applying through the Graduate Cohort should complete this form, which highlights achievements as a graduate student, including publications, presentations, and productivity in research.
 It is highly recommended that individuals considering applying into the graduate cohort assess if they have content with which to populate the form, in order to be a competitive applicant for this pool.
 In particular, the number of publications is highly regarded, specifically papers already submitted for publication and those published in refereed journals.

 Applicant Casper Score: The applicant’s score from their Casper 2 (CSP-10211) – English test, completed during the current admissions cycle, must be received from Acuity Insights directly (which requires the applicant to request release of their score to the Ontario Veterinary College by Acuity Insights prior to this deadline date).
+Applicants are advised to become familiar with the Casper test early in their planning.

 International Applicants